engine-cl/ng-factory/README.md

 ## python 3.x generic factory
 Python 3 factory pattern implementation proof of concept.

-Python 2 is not interesting anymore remeber ubuntu start the migration.
+Python 2 is not interesting anymore.

 ## Documentation
 - For the moment test.py explained it's self